-In Helsinki, Finland, a group of audio engineers, music educators, software developers, game designers, marketers, and visual artists has come together to offer the world a new way to learn to play a musical instrument.
+In Helsinki, Finland, a group of audio engineers, music educators, software developers, game designers, marketers, and visual artists have come together to offer the world a new way to learn to play a musical instrument.

 Their efforts have resulted in Yousician, an app that teaches you how to play a musical instrument in your own time and place.
-Through videos, animations and feedback the app teaches you to master the guitar, bass, piano, ukulele or voice.
+Through videos, animations and feedback, the app teaches you to master the guitar, bass, piano, ukulele or voice.
 Just like a teacher, the app can hear how you are playing or singing and give you immediate feedback so you can fine-tune your skills.

 During the COVID-19 pandemic, Yousician might be a good place for people to utilize their quarantine periods at home with these game-like apps to learn new skills.